-Wittgenstein multiplies examples and presents a case in which there are primary colors arranged like in a chess board with names for each of them, such that, by juxtaposing one to the other, an instruction can be given to someone—e.g. “Bring me 2 red squares, 1 black square, 3 green ones, and 2 white ones”.
+Wittgenstein multiplies examples and presents a case in which there are primary colours arranged like in a chess board with names for each of them, such that, by juxtaposing one to the other, an instruction can be given to someone – for example, ‘Bring me 2 red squares, 1 black square, 3 green ones, and 2 white ones’.
 He then asks us to consider it as a series of simple objects with their names.
-Then he notices that "under other circumstances I should call a monochrome square 'composite' consisting perhaps of two rectangles or of the elements colour and shape.
-But the concept of complexity might also be so extended that a smaller area was said to be 'composed' of a greater area and another one subtracted from it" (PI §48).
+Then he notices that ‘under other circumstances I should call a monochrome square “composite” consisting perhaps of two rectangles or of the elements colour and shape.
+But the concept of complexity might also be so extended that a smaller area was said to be “composed” of a greater area and another one subtracted from it’ (PI §48).
 The moral, once more, is that there is nothing which, in and of itself, is simple or complex.
 Rather, being simple and being complex are a function of the role these various elements play in our descriptions and language games.

 It should be noted, however, that this is no rejection of the very idea that we can carve up reality in simple and complex elements.
-Rather, it is a rejection of the idea that this distinction is metaphysically grounded—that it carves nature at its joints, as it were.
+Rather, it is a rejection of the idea that this distinction is metaphysically grounded – that it carves nature at its joints, as it were.
 On the contrary, it is a function of our (partly arbitrary) descriptions.
-Thus, the distinction can still be drawn, but the “metaphysical” status of simples (and complexes) must be clear: they are not the ultimate elements of reality itself but the ultimate elements of our descriptions of reality, from which complex entities are said to be composed of, within our descriptions.
+Thus, the distinction can still be drawn, but the ‘metaphysical’ status of simples (and complexes) must be clear: they are not the ultimate elements of reality itself but the ultimate elements of our descriptions of reality, from which complex entities are said to be composed of, within our descriptions.

 In PI §60 Wittgenstein presents a different objection.
-Namely, that there is no need to analyze the sentence “My broom is in the corner” to clarify or to understand what it means, as opposed to what he himself had maintained in the Tractatus.
-Indeed, substituting that sentence with “There is a broomstick and a brush in the corner” (perhaps with the addition of a specification of their arrangement) could actually hinder our understanding.
-For, if we asked subjects whether this is what they meant or understood, they would probably say that they “had not thought specially of the broomstick or specially of the brush at all” (ibid.).
+Namely, that there is no need to analyse the sentence ‘My broom is in the corner’ to clarify or to understand what it means, as opposed to what he himself had maintained in the Tractatus.
+Indeed, substituting that sentence with ‘There is a broomstick and a brush in the corner’ (perhaps with the addition of a specification of their arrangement) could actually hinder our understanding.
+For, if we asked subjects whether this is what they meant or understood, they would probably say that they ‘had not thought specially of the broomstick or specially of the brush at all’ (ibid.).
 At any rate, the two sentences seem to belong to two different language games (PI §64), which may be related, and yet have different functions.

 Once again, the author of the Tractatus would have been unmoved by such a consideration.
 For, in that work, the complete analysis of a proposition was never thought to be directly accessible to consciousness.
 It was rather a requirement imposed, as we saw, in order to guarantee the possibility for our ordinary language could play a representational function.
 Yet, this overall perspective on language has changed and now Wittgenstein thinks that it is only by paying attention to how we actually use words in our everyday interactions that we can make sense of their meaning and of what it means to understand them.
-Furthermore, it is only by paying attention to their actual use in our everyday interactions that we can dispel misguided philosophical attempts at determining the nature of meaning and understanding, including his own endeavors in the Tractatus.
+Furthermore, it is only by paying attention to their actual use in our everyday interactions that we can dispel misguided philosophical attempts at determining the nature of meaning and understanding, including his own endeavours in the Tractatus.